ewasm/testnet/rust.md

 Many constructs in Rust's standard library are not optimized for usage in Ewasm, or are outright unavailable due to dependence on a native syscall interface.

-Minimizing the use of non-primitive standard library constructs will improve the size, performance, and gas efficiency of resulting WASM binaries.
+Minimizing the use of non-primitive standard library constructs will improve the size, performance, and gas efficiency of resulting Wasm binaries.
 Where possible, follow these rules of thumb:
 * Minimize the usage of the heap, in general.
 Don't use `Box<T>` or `Rc<T>`, or any other smart pointers.
 * Avoid using types with implicitly heap-allocated data.
 Use arrays instead of `Vec`, and `str` instead of `String`.
 * Borrowing is your friend.
 Stop using `clone()` and passing non-trivial structs by value, use lifetime parameters and references instead.